 Note: USAA is only available to military community members and their families.

-The city with the lowest auto insurance rates in Connecticut is Groton, at $1,496 per year.
+In Connecticut, Groton stands out as the city with the lowest auto insurance rates, at an average of $1,496 per year.

-Below is a list of cities in Connecticut with the lowest auto insurance rates.
+The table below shows a list of cities in Connecticut with the most affordable car insurance rates.

 CityFull coverage annual rates